top of page

 vocal learning.

-| 2024 - present
+| 2024 - present - Auckland and Hamilton, New Zealand

 From jellyfish to humans, all animals sleep.
 Sleep is especially important for behaviours that require cognitive function, such as problem-solving or learned vocalisations.
 However, with an increase in urbanization, anthropogenic disturbances can fragment sleep patterns of wild animals, which may negatively impact behaviour and populations.